hm-lang/core/proposals/intro.md

     Announcer end()
 ```

+TODO: clean up:

 What we could do is allow methods to be passed in as functions no problem, but mark
 those lambda-method functions as special, e.g., with some metadata on whether the
 function can be copied or not.
 The methods that are taking the passed-in function
 will also provide some metadata on whether the passed-in function will be copied or not.
 (TODO: this needs to happen at the level of the function signature, since we can have
 child classes that can override parent class methods, otherwise these are run-time errors.)
-Then we would allow a lambda-method function to be passed in to some method `SomeThis@var useFunction`
+Then we would allow a lambda-method function to be passed in to some method `useFunction @mod(SomeThis)`
-if the instance `OtherClass` backing the passed-in method `OtherThis@var usedMethod`
+if the instance `OtherClass` backing the passed-in method `usedMethod @mod(OtherThis)`
 outlived the `SomeClass` instance (i.e., the `OtherClass was defined before `SomeClass`,
 and they are in the same scope).